janvainer/speedyspeech/README.md

 Our model can be efficiently trained on a single GPU and can run in real time even on a CPU.

-See our audio samples [here](https://janvainer.github.io/speedyspeech/).
+Listen to our audio samples [here](https://janvainer.github.io/speedyspeech/).

 <a href="url"><img src="https://github.com/janvainer/speedyspeech/blob/master/img/speedyspeech.png" align="middle" height="360" ></a>